 Along with filing an FBAR, you may also be required to file Form 8938 (Statement of Specified Foreign Financial Assets).
 Note that FBAR and Form 8938 are separate requirements and do not replace or substitute each other.

 As we’ve already established, the criminal penalties imposed for various tax crimes are severe, typically involving tens or even hundreds of thousands of dollars in fines in addition to months or years in prison.
-However, even if you’d had issues with noncompliance in the past, you can help to minimize the likelihood of criminal prosecution by participating in an IRS program called the Offshore Voluntary Disclosure Program (OVDP), which is alternately referred to as the Offshore Voluntary Disclosure Initiative (OVDI).
-The IRS also offers a “Streamlined” version of the OVDP, subject to its own unique set of requirements and considerations.
-Ted will help you understand whether the standard or Streamlined OVDP could be right for you.
+However, even if you’d had issues with noncompliance in the past, you can help to minimize the likelihood of criminal prosecution by participating in an IRS program called “Streamlined” that is subject to its own unique set of requirements and considerations.
+Ted will work with a qualified attorney to help you understand whether the Streamlined Program could be right for you.

-The OVDP does not completely eliminate all penalties, as participants are still subject to various fines, such as a 50% penalty in cases where the foreign bank or other facilitator “has been publicly identified as being under investigation or as cooperating with a government investigation.”
-However, these fines are often dramatically lower than those which would otherwise be imposed, which, in combination with the chance to obtain relief from federal prosecution, makes the OVDP an attractive option for many taxpayers in the Cayman Islands.
+The Streamlined Offshore Procedure does eliminate all penalties, but participants are still subject to unpaid taxes plus interest.
+The Streamlined Domestic Procedure also includes a a 5% penalty on the foreign bank balances for the year in the covered period.
+However, these fines are often dramatically lower than those which would otherwise be imposed, which, in combination with the chance to obtain relief from federal prosecution, makes the Streamlined an attractive option for many taxpayers in the Cayman Islands.

-Once the IRS begins investigating you, it’s already too late: you will not be permitted to participate in the OVDP!
+Once the IRS begins investigating you, it’s already too late: you will not be permitted to participate in the Streamlined!
 Therefore, it is critical to take prompt action while the option remains open to you.
-To start talking about your tax matter with Ted in a completely confidential consultation, call US Tax Help right away at (800) 810-9312.
+To start talking about your tax matter with Ted in a completely confidential consultation, call US Tax Help right away at (541) 923-0903.